zacyang/development-box/README.md

 # Development Box

-Provisioning of development box with known good combinations of commonly used packages.
+Provisioning of Ubuntu 16.04 development box with known good combinations of commonly used packages.

 Before
 --